LazarVitalij/Tglabs-homework-assignment/README.md

-#
+# Doge Bet

-Description
 This is a Doge Bet betting platform developed React + Vite.

+# Requirements

 Requirements
 Node.js >= 22.x

-Installation
+# Installation

 Clone this repository:

-git clone
+# git clone

 cd Tglabs-homework-assignment

-Navigate to the project directory:
+# Navigate to direcory

 cd /path/Tglabs-homework-assignment
-Install dependencies using npm:

-npm install
-Running the Project
+# Running the Project

-To run the Project in a local environment:
+1: npm install

-npm run dev
+2: npm run dev

 The server will be available at: http://localhost:4000.

+# Other scrips

 npm run lint

 Script for project linting.

 npm run format

 Script for project formatting.

+# Backend

 This Project is dependent on MOCK API which you will be able to find: https://github.com/MantasBuga/mock-api.